mighdoll/sparkle/README.md

 (sg.js can be used as standalone charting library.)

 ###Sparkle Data API
-To enable interoperation of multiple clients and servers, the sparkle-time server and sg.js javascript library speak a well-defined data protocol called the Sparke Data API which carries visualization data.
+To enable interoperation of multiple clients and servers, the sparkle-time server and sg.js javascript library speak a well-defined data protocol: the Sparkle Data Protocol.
+The protocol allows clients to request data transformations and data streams from a comformant server.

-The api
+See [Sparkle Data Protocol](https://docs.google.com/document/d/1OvRxFbTzjuLSh7J3NXEM3jNQKxCCiBEfKr5fE6EeBJk/pub) for details of the protocol.
+See [Sparkle Transforms](https://docs.google.com/document/d/1rz_7otdjla5d9990zdvM6Uev-5c_jqbZhepyLIKQO6U/pub) for the current set of built in transforms.

 Plans